iyre/bl4-save-tools/README.md

   - Completes all missions including the main story, vaults, and activities like drill sites.
   - Enables the specialization system.
   - Re-calculates SDU points, applying the new total if it's higher.
+- **Complete all challenges**
+  - Completes all counter-based challenges.
+  - Does not complete activities or collectibles challenges.
+See "Skip all missions" and "Unlock all collectibles".
+  - Does not grant rewards for completion.
+[More info](docs/challenges.md)
+  - Does not unlock achievements. (except UVH 5)
 - **Unlock UVHM** (Ultimate Vault Hunter Mode, i.e. post-game)
-  - Sets values in the save to unlock UVHM 1-5.
-You can select any difficulty in-game.
+  - Sets values in the save to unlock UVH level 1-5.
+You can switch between them in-game.
+  - Doesn't complete any missions, so you could theoretically play the story from level 1 in UVHM difficulty which isn't otherwise possible.
   - Loading a save with this & story completion will enable starting at level 30 (flag is automatically added to `profile.sav`).
-  - Doesn't complete any missions, so you could theoretically play the story from level 1 in UVHM difficulty which isn't otherwise possible.
+  - Completes all UVH challenges.

 ### Profile Presets `profile.sav`
 - **Unlock new game shortcuts**